xianbangchen/xianbangchen.github.io/_research/Project_02_CPO.md

     <figcaption style="font-style: italic;">Open-loop predict-then-optimize process.</figcaption>
 </p>

 The OPO process does make sense.
-However, due to the nonlinearity and complexity of power systems, the relationship between prediction accuracy and operating cost is **non-monotonic** and **asymmetric**.
-This implies that a more statistically accurate prediction may not lead to an economically better operating plan.
+However, due to the nonlinearity and complexity of power systems, the relationship between prediction accuracy and operating cost is **non-monotonic** and **asymmetric**. *This implies that a more accurate prediction may not lead to a lower-cost operating plan.*
 <p align="center">
   <img src="/assets/images/Project_02_Fig03_Trend.jpg" alt="Alt text" width="80%">
       <figcaption style="font-style: italic;">Testing results on the IEEE 118-bus system.
 The dots represent specific testing samples with a specific prediction error, and the red line represents the trend line.
 As can be seen, Point A has a smaller mean absolute percentage error (MAPE), but it leads to a higher operating cost compared to Point B.</figcaption>